rust-lang/rust/text/0000-extern-types.md

 The second definition says that the type is a ZST, that we can store it on the stack and that we can call `ptr::read`, `mem::size_of` etc. on it.
 None of this is of course valid.

+The controversies on how to represent foreign types even extend to the standard library too; see the discussion in the [libc_types RFC PR](https://github.com/rust-lang/rfcs/pull/1783).

 This RFC instead proposes a way to directly express that a type exists but is unknown to Rust.

 Finally, In the 2017 roadmap, [integration with other languages](https://github.com/rust-lang/rfcs/blob/master/text/1774-roadmap-2017.md#integration-with-other-languages), is listed as a priority.